 – Began learning freestyle last summer with Mike

-If your scheduling needs are very specific for time, date, or location, you may wish to arrange a pool on your own as options can be limited at particular times or sessions.
-Openings in groups are often filled by the host and then any remaining spots are offered to the placement list in order of registration.
+If your scheduling needs are very specific for time, date, or location, you may wish to arrange a pool on your own as options can be limited for particular times or sessions.
+Openings in groups are often filled by the host, so we may not have spaces to offer for certain dates or locations.

 Multiple group (hosts only):

-$200 discount or greater for those who host two or more consecutive full groups at their pool.
-This discount is available whether spots are filled by the host or by MOSi.
+$200+ discount for those who host two or more consecutive full groups at their pool.
+This discount is available whether spots are filled by the host or by Mike O’Brien Swim.

 We do not offer a sibling discount.